golanlevin/DrawingWithMachines/syllabus/60-468_syllabus_fall_2021.md

 ---
-# Dealing with Stress
+# Taking Care of Yourself

 **Take care of yourself**.
+Your well-being is more important than your performance in this course.
 Please do your best to maintain a healthy lifestyle this semester by eating well, exercising, avoiding drugs and alcohol, getting enough sleep and taking some time to relax.
 This will help you achieve your goals and cope with stress.

 All of us benefit from support during times of struggle.
 You are not alone.
 There are many helpful resources available on campus and an important part of the college experience is learning how to ask for help.
 Asking for support sooner rather than later is often helpful.